hitherejoe/ComposeAcademy/academy/foundation/border.md

 ## Using the Border Class

-When using the Border class directly we are required to pass two properties:
+When using the Border class directly there are two required properties:

 * **size** – the thickness of the border
   * required